-BDSwiss Group is a CySEC regulated forex broker that offers multiple types of trading accounts.
+BDSwiss is a European forex broker that offers multiple types of trading accounts.
 Their Trading Fees is competitive with the Classic account & quite low with Raw account.
-But they don't offer ZAR currency accounts & funding, withdrawals via Bank Transfer is not available.
+They also offer ZAR currency accounts & local funding and withdrawals via Local Bank Transfer.
 Read our detailed review on BDSwiss for South African traders to find where they shine & lack.

 They are a reputed CFD broker that allows trading on a wide range of CFD trading instruments including 51 currency pairs & 200+ other CFDs on shares, commodities and indices.
 1000+ Instruments including stocks and ETFs are offered on their platform.